Category: Varicose Veins

 Radio-Frequency Ablation for Varicose Veins.

-Radiofrequency closure, also known as radiofrequency ablation, addresses the venous reflex disease that often causes varicose veins.
-It serves as an alternative to traditional vein stripping, which requires invasive surgical removal of the diseased veins.
-Instead, radiofrequency ablation uses heat energy to prompt the closure of diseased veins.
+Radiofrequency ablation (RFA) for varicose veins addresses the venous reflex disease that often causes varicose veins.
+RFA serves as an alternative to traditional vein stripping, which requires invasive surgical removal of the diseased veins.
+RFA Instead, uses heat energy to prompt the closure of diseased veins.

 The surgeon starts by numbing the area with a topical and local anesthetic.
 Then, by way of a small incision, he or she passes a catheter or similar tool into the affected vein.
 The catheter serves as a channel through which the surgeon introduces an electrode.